- Embedded Journal vs UFS Journal

 .. quorum info command provided above.

-3- Verify that removed member is no longer shown in the quorum info.
+3- Verify that the removed member is no longer shown in the quorum info.

 UFS Journal Cluster